-The Founders monument was erected in 1971 during the centenary celebrations of the parish.
-It is written: “Tribute to the Founders Here was celebrated the first Mass by Bishop Richard in 1871 on the property of Mr. Clement Daigle”.
+In 1971, during the parish’s centennial celebrations, the Founders Monument was erected as a tribute to the community’s origins.
+The inscription on the monument reads: “Tribute to the Founders.
+Here was celebrated the first Mass by Bishop Richard in 1871 on the property of Mr. Clement Daigle.”

 Acadieville Cemetery dating from 1880 contains a lot of genealogical information.

-On December 8, 1868, feast day of the Immaculate Conception, the future settlers celebrated with their parents and friends their departure for the new lands.
-They left the next day to draw a path and build a bridge over the Grand Kagebuguette River, now called the Kouchibouguac River.
-Some of them will spent the winter, the others returned to St. Louis the following spring.
-Mr. Urbain Johnson did everything to encourage the new colony and a second group of people soon joined the first.
-Mr. Urbain Johnson was elected to the provincial government in 1869.
+On December 8, 1868, the Feast of the Immaculate Conception, the future settlers celebrated their impending departure for the new lands with family and friends.
+They set out the following day to forge a path and construct a bridge across the Grand Kagebuguette River, now known as the Kouchibouguac River.
+Some settlers remained over the winter, while others returned to St. Louis the following spring.
+Urbain Johnson worked tirelessly to promote the new colony and was elected to the provincial government in 1869.

-However, the Intercolonial never went to Acadieville.
-In 1869, the new federal government decided that it would be much more economical to move the railroad further west and several settlers would later choose to move closer to the new route.
+Unfortunately, the Intercolonial railway bypassed Acadieville.
+In 1869, the federal government deemed it more cost-effective to reroute the railroad further west, leading some settlers to relocate closer to the new route.